Les Saintes, Terre de Haut, Guadeloupe – A Caribbean Island Escape

 KNOWING A LITTLE FRENCH

-Most people on the island do speak a little bit of English, but it really helps to know at least some French.
-A few weeks of an app like Duolingo or Babble can go a long way.
+Most people on the island speak at least a little English, but knowing some French definitely helps.
+Spending a few minutes a day on an app like Duolingo or Babbel can make a big difference.

-Even if you don’t speak much French, starting your interactions with a “Bonjour” or “Bon Soir” can go a long way in building bridges with the locals – both with people you pass on the street and in stores and restaurants.
+Even if you don’t speak much French, starting your interactions with a “Bonjour” or “Bonsoir” can go a long way in building bridges with the locals – both with people you pass on the street and in stores and restaurants.
+(Especially in today’s super-charged political climate, a little effort and kindness can go a long way.)

 WATCH FOR MANCHINEEL TREES